Vivek-04022001/documentation/plone.app.dexterity/behaviors/testing-behaviors.md

 ## A note about marker interfaces

-Marker interface support depends on code that is implemented in Dexterity and is non-trivial to reproduce in a test.
+Marker interface support depends on code that's implemented in Dexterity and is non-trivial to reproduce in a test.
 If you need a marker interface in a test, set it manually with `zope.interface.alsoProvides`, or write an integration test with Dexterity content.